 Enrich you studies with IMPACT!
-By writing a B.A./M.A. thesis on an environmental and/or social sustainability related topic, you will not only expand your awareness and knowledge but will also meaningfully contribute to wider research community.
-Affiliated STaR Faculty as well as the members of STaR Intellectual Community all work on sustainability and responsibility related projects.
-To further help you in deciding on your thesis topic, we have compiled a list of faculty members and their research areas, from over 50 WU’s Institutes.
-As you probably already know, at WU Vienna, you can write your thesis at any Department/Institute.
-You will see that there is a great many possibilities!
+By writing your thesis on an environmental and/or social sustainability related topic, you will not only expand your awareness and knowledge but also will contribute to the wider research community.
+Affiliated STaR Faculty as well as the members of STaR intellectual community all work on projects related to sustainability and responsibility.
+To further help you in deciding on your thesis topic, we have compiled a list of faculty members from over 50 WU Institutes and their research areas.
+As you probably know, at WU Vienna you can write your thesis at any Department/Institute.
+You will see there are a great many possibilities!

-Before you take a look at the list, please note that:
+Before you look at the list, please note that:

-Supervision requirements vary greatly among Departments and Institutes.
-STaR does not provide information on how to submit a thesis’ proposal.
-Please visit Institutes’ websites or contact potential supervisors.
+Supervision requirements vary greatly among departments and institutes.
+STaR does not provide information on how to submit a thesis proposal.
+Please visit the Institutes’ websites or contact potential supervisors.

 Generally, at WU, theses can be written in German or English.
 Writing in another language may also be an option at the Department of Foreign Language Business Communication.
 Please inquire with your potential supervisor.

 You may also find inspiration by browsing the WU Theses Catalogue.
-It allows searching for already completed Master’s and PhD level theses by topic, keyword, and author’s name.
+It allows searching for already completed master’s and PhD theses by topic, keyword, and author’s name.

-Finally, we are doing our best in keeping the information on this site up to date: we would be thankful if you inform us of any inconsistencies or changes (email email@example.com).
+Finally, we are doing our utmost to keep the information on this site up-to-date: We will be grateful for reports of any inconsistencies or changes (email email@example.com).

 Find your WHY